-agency (INM) and federal security agency physically blocking unaccompanied children from accessing the San Ysidro port and turning them over to Mexico's child protection agency (DIF).
+After KIND's first visit to Tijuana in December 2018, KIND and other civil society and international organizations raised concerns about officials from Mexico's federal immigration agency (INM) and federal security agency physically blocking unaccompanied children from accessing the San Ysidro port and turning them over to Mexico's child protection agency (DIF).10

 When we returned to Tijuana in late February 2019 and throughout the first three weeks of March, neither INM agents nor Mexican security appeared to be stopping unaccompanied children seeking access to the port.
-On March 21, 2019, however, it was reported that Mexican security officials prevented three unaccompanied children from reaching the port.
-Any such interference with a child's ability to access the port undermines Mexico's laws on children and obstructs children's right to seek protection and to have their best interest carefully considered.
+On March 21, 2019, however, it was reported that Mexican security officials prevented three unaccompanied children from reaching the port.11 Any such interference with a child's ability to access the port undermines Mexico's child protection laws and obstructs children's right to seek protection and to have their best interests carefully considered.

 Civil society organizations in Reynosa, Mexico, and attorneys working in the Rio Grande Valley of Texas told KIND that INM agents in Reynosa prevent unaccompanied children from approaching the U.S. ports.
-In other areas, INM officials, including those in INM's Grupo Beta - or humanitarian assistance unit-also prevent children from reaching U.S. ports, the organizations told KIND.
+In other areas, INM officials, including those in INM's Grupo Beta - or humanitarian assistance unit-also prevent children from reaching U.S. ports, the organizations reported.

-In Texas's Rio Grande Valley, we saw children sleeping in tents on the international bridge waiting for a chance to present themselves and ask for protection.
-As in other places along the border, unaccompanied children were told that they are not able to place themselves on the "wait list" to be allowed to ask for protection.
+In Texas's Rio Grande Valley, children were sleeping in tents on the international bridge waiting for a chance to present themselves to ask for protection.
+As in other places along the border,